Last Updated on April 4, 2026 by Luis Cooper

 It is sufficiently large to accommodate back cuffs if these have been stretched above the smartwatch and easily fits beneath longer sleeves without adding bulk.

-This comes in handy on cold winter days when you prefer to wear your sleeves all down and on hot days when you would like to keep them rolled up.
+This comes in handy on cold winter days when you prefer to wear your sleeves all down, and on hot days when you want to keep them rolled up.

 Keeping the sleeves rolled up also makes it easier to get the most sunlight possible to recharge the watch.